 Provide Proper Air Filtration

 Media filtration in the ventilation airstream is routine to prevent exposure to outdoor air pollutants.
 Air filters are rated by Minimum Efficiency Reporting Values (MERV), on a scale from 1-20, with higher MERV values capturing a higher percentage of particles.
-To further decrease the risk of exposure, higher-level MERV filters can be added to both the outdoor air intake and return air intake (depending on system type).
-However, higher level filtration can often result in higher static pressure loss in the air stream, resulting in higher fan energy use.
+Higher-level MERV filters can be added to both the outdoor air intake and return air intake (depending on system type) to further decrease the risk of exposure.
+However, higher-level filtration can often result in higher static pressure loss in the air stream, resulting in higher fan energy use.
 Owners and designers must weigh these parameters to select the level of filtration that best meets the occupants’ needs.

 Implement Demand-Controlled Ventilation